hcarnes/hcarnes.github.io/_posts/2018-06-14-recursion_excursion.md

 * If there are no coin denominations available, there are 0 possible solutions.
 * If the amount of money is equal to 0, then there is only 1 solution, which would be choosing coin change of 0.

 Using Ruby's splat operator (`*`), we can separate the first coin in the `deonominations` array from the remaining coins.
-Once we have that, we can executive our recursive function until a base case is reached:
+Once we have that, we can execute our recursive function until a base case is reached:

 For every coin we have 2 options: